franicon/franicon/README.md

 📫 You can reach me at franicons@gmail.com.

 -  Pronouns: He/Him
--  I’m currently learning everything around JavaScript, TypeScript, Laravel, NestJS, NodeJS AND DEVOPS.
--  Ask me about TypeScript, JavaScript, NestJS, NodeJS, VueJS
+-  Here are few of the web technologies i have been working with JavaScript, TypeScript, NodeJS, ExpressJS, NestJS & Laravel
 -  Fun fact: I love playing video games.